4/18/2024

 Chief Executive Officer

 I could answer you, but I don't have the number.
-If I look at my gut feeling on us is that we still see slightly lower order intake because otherwise we would have seen higher demand in the next quarter.
-I don't see this as how should I say alarming in that way.
-I don't expect the second quarter to be I expect it to be within our guidance, but it's an indication that we're slightly lower than last year.
+My gut feeling on this is that we still see slightly lower order intake because otherwise we would have seen higher demand in the next quarter.
+I don't see this as how shall I say, alarming in that way.
+I don't expect the second quarter to be, I expect it to be within our guidance, but it's an indication that we're slightly lower than last year.

 speaker

-And is it possible maybe I also know this is an difficult question to answer, but the sales of your legacy customers, how much they grew or contributed to growth in the quarter and how much the new customer wins in the last one year contributed?
+Yeah.
+And is it possible, maybe I also know this is a difficult question to answer, but the sales of your, let's say, legacy customers, how much they grew or contributed to growth in the quarter and how much the new customer wins? in the last one year contributed?

 speaker